acm-ndsu/acm-ndsu.github.io/_posts/2017-08-22-meeting-minutes.md

 - LAN Party
     - Camera for pics
-    - Bring Exernal Hard Drive for future game storage
+    - Bring External Hard Drive for future game storage

 - Involvement Expo
     - Wednesday August 30th; 11 AM to 3 PM with setup and teardown